klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 ```

 ## ERC-20 Token Transfer via Compatible Token Contract (two-step) <a id="erc-20-token-transfer-compatiable"></a>
-KIP7 and KIP17 standards are compatiable token standard with ERC20 and ERC721 standard.
-We can call `requestERCXXXTransfer()` and `requestKIPXXXTransfer()` functions from KIP7 token contract and ERC token contract, respectively.
+KIP7 and KIP17 are compatiable with the token standards ERC20 and ERC721.
+We can call `requestERCXXXTransfer()` and `requestKIPXXXTransfer()` functions from the KIP7 token contract and the ERC token contract, respectively.
 Currently, the bridge contract, provided by Klaytn team supports only `requestERC20Transfer()` and `requestERC721Transfer()` for token trasnfer.
 The corresponding request functions for KIP7 and KIP17 would be supported soon.
 The below command shows example of seding KIP7 token using ERC20 interface with `requestERC20Transfer()`.
 ```